-Family law can be very complicated, especially in matters of support, custody and property.
+Family law can be very complicated, especially in matters of support, parenting arrangements and property.
 Legal advice is always recommended.
 The information and forms on this site do not take the place of having legal advice from a lawyer.
 A lawyer can help individuals to better understand their rights and the legal options that are available.

 Finding a lawyer knowledgeable in a particular area of law may require some research.
 Lawyers are not allowed to advertise that they are a “specialist” without a recognized certification but may indicate that they have a preferred area of practice or restrict their area of practice.
 They can also indicate their related experience.
 Advertising a preferred or designated area of practice alone, however, does not ensure that a lawyer has extensive experience in that particular area.

 Legal Aid does not deal with the division of family property.
 Individuals that cannot afford a lawyer at the beginning of a court application, but expect to see proceeds from the division of family property, may be able to arrange to pay a lawyer once their family property claim is dealt with.
-To learn more about fee arrangements see How Legal Fees Are Determined.

-What to Expect from a Lawyer
+What to Expect From a Lawyer

 The Law Society of Saskatchewan regulates the conduct of Saskatchewan lawyers.
 It sets standards lawyers must meet in order to practice law.
 Lawyers must be competent in the law and have the necessary skills to practice law.
 In the course of providing this service, a lawyer should…